sangingeum/mcp-terminal/README.md

 - `command_result` object with creation status

 #### `read_file(file_path: str) -> command_result`
-Reads and returns the content of a file.
+Reads and returns the content of a file using UTF-8 encoding.

 **Parameters:**
 - `file_path`: Path to the file to read (relative to current directory)